bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2015-06-25  Internal changes
+    2015-07-29  Allow additional attributes on the link <a> element 2015-06-25  Internal changes
     2015-03-23  Change to autoload approach
     2015-02-06  Use & as arg separator for http_build_query()